>

 Did You Know?

-Bulgaria is home to the oldest gold treasure in the world, discovered in the Varna Necropolis and dating back over 6,000 years.
+Bulgaria is home to the world's oldest gold treasure, discovered in the Varna Necropolis and dating back over 6,000 years.

 Cool Bulgaria Stats